SidekickLx/fastQAPy/README.md

 In figure 2 we can see that the algorithm with string edit distance has much better result.

 ![figure 2](./screenshot.png)
-(D*P should be trace(DP), which means the sumary of edit distance after mapping every node of A to nodes of B
+(D*P should be trace(DP), which means the summary of edit distance after mapping every node of A to nodes of B )